SU_A_08

 [i] Did he tell you stories about what happened to him during his journey?

-[r] Yes, he told us that when the boat sank into the sea, he saw a father drowning with his children.
+[r] Yes, he told us that when the boat sank in the sea, he saw a father with his children drowning.
 He told us very sad stories.
-He saw many migrants sinking into the sea.
-My father could swim because there were many pools in our city, so he tried to help them, but because there were so many, he could only help a few people.
+He saw many migrants sinking in the sea.
+My father could swim because there were many swimming pools in our town, so he tried to help them, but because there were so many, he could only help a few people.
 The smuggler who was with them did nothing, he left them behind.
-The smuggler saw that many people were sinking, but nobody knew what to do.
+The smuggler saw that many people were drowning, but no one knew what to do.
 He told us very sad stories.
-When they reached Europe, there was no food and their clothes were wet and bad.
+When they reached Europe, there was no food and their clothes were wet and in poor condition.
 The food they had was barely enough to survive.
-Most migrants did not know what to do after reaching Europe.
-They did not know what to do next.
+Most migrants did not know what to do after they reached Europe.
+They didn’t know what to do next.
 Many of them followed my father because he had asked what to do before he left.

 [i] How old was your father when he migrated?